M.Ed., M.S.Ed. or C.A.S. in Technology in Education

 - How to assess the effectiveness of technology in the classroom

 The education technology degree program prepares graduates so they can effectively integrate technology across the curriculum, as well as support the effective use of it by other educators.
-Graduates of the Technology in Education master’s program may apply for the Type 10 Technology Specialist certification (K-12).
+Graduates of the Technology in Education master’s program may apply for the Technology Specialist Endorsement.

 The U.S. Department of Labor estimates that between 2008 and 2018 the number of instructional coordinators, including those who specialize in technology, will grow by 23 percent.1 Technology specialists and instructional coordinators find ways to use technology to enhance student learning and monitor the introduction of new technology into a school’s curriculum.